node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 title: Running on BeagleBone Boards
 ---

-The latest 4GB images for BeagleBone boards already have Node-RED installed into it's OS so you can just start running with the `node-red` command.
-You can use the intructions below to upgrade to later versions if you wish.
+The latest 4GB images for BeagleBone boards already have Node-RED pre-installed so you can just start running with the `node-red` command.

 The 2GB console version suitable for flashing to older eMMC versions of the BBB will need to install as per below.

 <div class="doc-callout">
 These instructions only apply to the Debian versions of BeagleBoneBlack. <a href="http://beagleboard.org/latest-images">http://beagleboard.org/latest-images</a>
 </div>

+#### Upgrading 4GB images

+As they already have node.js 4.x installed - the easiest way to upgrade is to over-install the latest version:

+    sudo npm cache clean
+    sudo npm install -g --unsafe-perm node-red

+Then stop and restart Node-RED.

+**Note**: Do NOT use the Raspberry Pi / Debian upgrade script (`update-nodejs-and-nodered`) as it will re-install both node.js and Node-RED in different locations and will conflict with the existing systemd configuration files.

 #### Before you start